ANS-253 AMSAT News Service Weekly Bulletins

 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+

-Changes to AMSAT-NA TLE Distribution for May 5, 2022
+Changes to AMSAT-NA TLE Distribution for September 8, 2023

-The following satellites have decayed from orbit and have been removed from this week’s AMSAT-NA TLE distribution:
+The following satellite has decayed from orbit and has been removed from this week’s AMSAT-NA TLE distribution:

-[ANS thanks Ray Hoad, WA5QGD, AMSAT Orbital Elements Manager, for the above information.]
+[ANS thanks Joe Fitzgerald, KM1P, AMSAT Orbital Elements Manager for the above information]

 Amateurs and others around the world may listen in on contacts between amateurs operating in schools and allowing students to interact with astronauts and cosmonauts aboard the International Space Station.
 The downlink frequency on which to listen is 145.800 MHz worldwide.